 People leave impressions.
 I’m so glad for that, but the whole idea about an impression is that it stays with you.
-So when I say that I’ve got a lot of people on my mind, it’s an understatement.
-It’s not that it hurts.
+So, when I say that I’ve got a lot of people on my mind, it’s an understatement.
+It’s not exactly that it hurts, at least not always.
 It’s a beautifully diverse picture full of tons of different people who have each meant something to me.
 I’m not unaware of the blessing of brothers and sisters that I have.

 The contrast between the time in my life before people kept me around just for me, and where I am now, just makes everything seem a bit more vivid.
 The joy of loving and knowing I’m loved is even clearer because I know what it’s like to not know I’m loved, or to know what it’s like to be hated, or worse, dismissed and ignored.
 And with such a vivid joy comes an equally vivid sorrow when those who light your life aren’t near.